 TCPA & Established Business Relationships

 The term “established business relationship” does occur in the Telephone Consumer Protection Act (TCPA).
-However, the term is used specifically in regard to calls to residential phone lines.
+However, the term is used specifically regarding calls to residential phone lines.
 Under the TCPA’s Do Not Call rules, established business relationships are connected to fax-related rulings; the TCPA states that contact cannot be made through fax without a previously established business relationship.

-Unless companies are calling landlines and conducting fax marketing campaigns, this rule in the TCPA doesn’t apply to them.
-The established business relationship guidelines established in the TCPA simply do not apply to modern text message marketing.
+Unless companies call landlines and conduct fax marketing campaigns, this rule in the TCPA doesn’t apply to them.
+The established business relationship guidelines established in the TCPA do not apply to modern text message marketing.
 Instead, text message marketing is governed by its own unique set of rules, which you can learn more about in our free SMS marketing resources.

 How to Be TCPA Compliant with SMS

-Unfortunately, “established business relationship” is an oft-misunderstood term, and it has led to TCPA violations and messaging abuses.
-One of the most important parts of SMS marketing, at least in regards to the TCPA, is acquiring express written prior consent from the consumer before text messaging begins.
-An established business relationship is much more loosely defined than consent is by the TCPA, which makes it functionally worthless to companies in this instance.
+Unfortunately, “established business relationship” is an oft-misunderstood term, leading to TCPA violations and messaging abuses.
+One of the most important parts of SMS marketing, at least regarding the TCPA, is acquiring express written prior consent from the consumer before text messaging begins.
+An established business relationship is much more loosely defined than consent is by the TCPA, making it functionally worthless to companies in this instance.

 For example, if you call your local pizza company to order a pizza, you have established a business relationship with them.
 That does not mean the company is legally allowed to send you their SMS marketing messaging.
 They still need to require explicit, written, prior consent from you.
-If the company does not do that, then they are violating TCPA guidelines and are liable for damages.
+If the company doesn’t do that, they are violating TCPA guidelines and are liable for damages.